MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/write-a-ucsi-driver.md

 The client driver is the power policy owner.

-If the client driver enters a Dx state because of S0-Idle, WDF brings the driver to D0 when the UcmUcsiCx sends a UCSI command the driver's power-managed queue.
+If the client driver enters a Dx state because of S0-Idle, WDF brings the driver to D0 when the UcmUcsiCx sends a IOCTL containing a UCSI command to the client driver's power-managed queue.
 The client driver in S0-Idle should reenter a powered state when there is a PPM notification from the firmware because in S0-Idle, PPM notifications are still enabled.

 ## Before you begin...